 Goal 2b: Foster a culture of inclusion and belonging.

+CHALLENGE: The Water Boards understand the need for, and the importance of, inclusion and belonging.
+Inclusion and a sense of belonging promote employee involvement, connection, and empowerment.
+Inclusion and belonging support the benefits of diversity and are critical for an innovative, energized workplace.
+Internal racial equity and implicit bias trainings offer knowledge, awareness, and protections; however, more is needed to fully foster a culture of inclusion and belonging at the Water Boards.

-CHALLENGE: In April and May 2020, CalEPA collaborated with the Government Alliance on Race and Equity (GARE) to survey staff of all CalEPA Boards, Departments, and Offices to establish baseline progress toward efforts to advance racial equity.
+In April and May 2020, the California Environmental Protection Agency (CalEPA) collaborated with the Government Alliance on Race and Equity (GARE) to survey staff of all CalEPA Boards, Departments, and Offices to establish baseline progress toward efforts to advance racial equity.
 Overall, the Water Boards’ staff survey responses indicate that more work is needed to further normalize racial equity, and the findings led to a specific recommendation for the Water Boards to center racial equity work on the perspectives and experiences of Black staff.
 In addition, the results indicated a need to train Water Boards staff to enhance their understanding of racial equity, racism, implicit bias, cultural competency, and similar concepts.
 The feedback about training was reinforced during racial equity employee listening sessions held in 2021.
 Overall, Water Boards staff strongly support additional training and tools for advancing racial equity and stronger communication with staff.